Tariq60/whatToFactcheck/README.md

 The fact-checked segments and argument annotations are available in the data folder.

 The articles are collected from LexisNexis, which licenses the use of data for research purposes only.
-If your entity has a valid LexisNexis license and you need access to the full article texts please email me at tariq@cs.columbia.edu.
+If your institution has a valid LexisNexis license and you need access to the full article texts please email me at tariq@cs.columbia.edu.
 Alternatively, you can access the articles online.
 All links are provided in [data/links.txt](https://github.com/Tariq60/whatToFactcheck/blob/main/data/links.txt)

 The code and will be posted here soon.